Juan321654/array-of-objects-for-in-for-of-loops/README.md

 - how to deal with loops on objects and pushing it into a new array.

-The following snippet shows how to created or push a new key value into an object
+The following snippet shows how to create or push a new key value into an object
 ```
 let obj = {}
 obj['firstName'] = 'Juan'